healexsystems/MappingLanguageExtension/README.md

 # FHIR Mapping Language syntax highlighter

 This extension provides syntax highlighting for the FHIR Mapping Language.
-It is published and maintained by [Healex](https://healex.systems/en/home/), a German company building FHIR solutions in healthcare.
+It is published and maintained by [Healex](https://healex.systems/en/home/), a German company building FHIR based solutions in healthcare.

 ![Full Syntax highlighting for the FHIR Mapping Language](images/fhir-mapping-language.jpg)